Architectural deep-dive of GOV.UK

 Data is copied from Production to Staging - and from Staging to Integration - every 24 hours via automated Jenkins jobs.
 This way our environments are always roughly in sync, although it’s worth noting that email addresses are anonymised and access-limited documents are obfuscated before data is copied.
-The data copying is mostly configured in govuk-puppet, although apps not hosted on AWS are configured in env-sync-and-backup.
+The data copying is configured in govuk-puppet.

 We have detailed docs on how to deploy an application.
 But what happens under the hood?

 When a PR is opened against a GOV.UK repository, the corresponding Jenkins job on CI Jenkins runs the tests (although we’re gradually moving to GitHub Actions).
 The Jenkins jobs are created in the first place by being added to govuk-puppet, and configured to use the govuk-jenkinslib library to build and run the tests.

 The tests report back to the PR as a GitHub check, though other checks may also be required before the PR can be merged (govuk-saas-config defines things such as whether branches must be up to date with ‘main’ before merging).